robert1811/life-simulator/README.md

 ## Features to add
 - Military career
-- Continue as child after dying as player
+- Continue as child after dying
 - More shops, jobs, properties and cars
 - Diseases
 - More prison actions